Loading

 1. Besan Ladoo (Gram Bloom Sweet Balls)

-Besan ladoo This is an overwhelming sweet amid the Diwali and other festivals.
+Besan ladoo This is an overpowering sweet in the center of the Diwali and other festivals.

-It is sensitive, sweet, and breaks down in your mouth.
+It is delicate, sweet, and breaks down in your mouth.

 Ingredients: